Explore Ancient Greece: Athens to Athens Itinerary

 Motor Yachts

-If you’re looking for opulence as well as speed, luxury motor yachts are the way to go.
+If you’re looking for opulence and speed, luxury motor yachts are the way to go.
 These vessels come with many amenities and spacious interiors.

 176-foot PERSEFONI I is a custom-made motor yacht.
 Jacuzzi, Wave runners, Sea-Doo Spark, and tons of other fabulous water toys await your enjoyment.
 This yacht sleeps up to 12 guests in 6 well-appointed staterooms.